The Game Awards 2022

 The Game Awards 2022 was an award show that honored the best video games of 2022.
 The event was hosted by Geoff Keighley, creator and producer of The Game Awards, and was held to an invited audience at the Microsoft Theater in Los Angeles on December 8, 2022.
 The preshow ceremony was hosted by Sydnee Goodman.
 The event was live streamed across more than 40 digital platforms, alongside an additional IMAX experience.
 It featured musical performances from Halsey, Hozier, and Bear McCreary, and presentations from celebrity guests, including Reggie Fils-Aimé, Al Pacino, Pedro Pascal, Bella Ramsey, and Ken and Roberta Williams.
 The show introduced a new Best Adaptation award for media adapted from video games.

-God of War Ragnarök led the show with eleven nominations and six awards; it won Best Narrative and Best Action/Adventure Game, while its lead actor Christopher Judge won Best Performance for his role as Kratos and its composer McCreary won Best Score and Music.
-Elden Ring won Game of the Year, as well as Best Game Direction and Best Role Playing Game.
-Several new games were announced during the show, including Crash Team Rumble, Death Stranding 2, Hades II, and Judas, and the first full clip for The Super Mario Bros.
-Movie was shown.
-The show received media attention after an individual sneaked on stage and made a short speech towards the event's end.
-The show was viewed by over 103 million streams, the most in the show's history.
+God of War Ragnarök led the show with eleven nominations and six awards, winning Best Narrative and Best Action/Adventure Game, as well as Best Performance for Christopher Judge's performance as Kratos and Best Score and Music for composer McCreary.
+Elden Ring won Game of the Year, Best Game Direction, and Best Role Playing Game.
+Several games were announced during the show, including Crash Team Rumble, Death Stranding 2, and Hades II.
+The event received media attention after an individual sneaked on stage and made a short speech towards the event's end.
+The show was viewed by over 103 million streams, the most in its history to date.
 Reviews for the ceremony were mixed, with praise for announcements and speeches but criticism directed at the focus on marketing over awards and lack of indie game representation.